Clayton Utz

-Clayton Utz is an independent Australian law firm headquartered in Sydney, Australia.
-Established in 1833, it is generally considered a leading law firm, and has been known as one of the "Big Six" Australian law firms.
+Clayton Utz is an Australian law firm with offices in Sydney, Melbourne, Brisbane, Perth and Canberra.
+Established in 1833, it is a large-sized firm, known as one of the big six Australian law firms.
 The firm is recognised for its litigation practice, government clients, pro bono services and high-profile alumni.
-In 2013, the firm had an annual revenue of $436 million.
+In 2024, the firm had an annual revenue of $594 million.
 As of 2021 it had 179 partners and 1,600 personnel in six offices.

 Operations

 Legal services

-Clayton Utz is a full-service law firm, and provides legal services in a wide variety of practice areas.
-The primary focus of the firm is in the realm of commercial law, although it has broad competence in a large number of practice areas.
+Clayton Utz is a full-service law firm and provides legal services in a wide variety of practice areas.
+The primary focus of the firm is commercial law, although it has broad competence in a large number of practice areas.

 The firm manages the affairs of clients across jurisdictions, and retains dual-qualified lawyers.
 It is a member of international legal networks such as Lex Mundi and the Pacific Rim Advisory Council.

 Notable legal work

-The firm has undertaken several high-profile matters including Toll Holdings' takeover of Patrick Corporation, Mayne Group's de-merger, and Tattersall's historic A$2.17 billion IPO and listing.
-The firm's corporate team has acted for AMP on its A$14 billion acquisition of AXA Pacific Holdings and represented the Singapore Exchange on its proposed merger with ASX.
+The firm has undertaken several high-profile matters including Toll Group's takeover of Patrick Corporation, Mayne Group's de-merger, and Tatts Group's $2.17 billion IPO and listing.
+The firm's corporate team has acted for AMP on its $14 billion acquisition of Axa Pacific Holdings and represented the Singapore Exchange on its proposed merger with ASX.

-Notable clients of the firm include Commonwealth Bank, Noble Group, Barrick Gold and Fortescue Metals.
+Notable clients of the firm include Commonwealth Bank, Noble Group, Barrick Gold and Fortescue.